cidetec-energy-storage/cideMOD/docs/source/installing/install_docker.rst

     $ sudo apt install curl

-If the installation is successful, Multiphenics can be now installed, see the Multiphenics installation :ref:`section
+If the installation is successful, Multiphenics can be now installed, see the Multiphenics installation
-<install_multiphenics>`.
-On the other hand, if the script installation
+:doc:`section </installing/install_multiphenics>`.
-fails, or a customized installation is prefered, another way to proceed is to install from the repository.
+On the other hand, if the script installation fails, or a customized installation is prefered, another way to proceed is to install from the repository.